 Make sure the rug is the right size for the room.
 Exposing some of the flooring around the rug’s edges is fine, but make sure some of the furniture can rest on the rug itself.
 “Rugs typically look better when all the furniture is on them,” Sassaman told Woman’s Day.
 Reminisce about what homes used to look like with these vintage home trends that’ll take you way back.

 “Don’t let your family members pass through a maze just to go from one room to the other,” noted the Austin Furniture Repair blog.
 Always consider traffic flow when arranging your furniture.
 People should be able to walk through the space without tripping over furniture or other people in the room.
 There should be a couple of feet between chairs, tables, and couches when you’re arranging your furniture.
 For some home decor inspiration, check out the most impressive tiny home in every state.

 If you enjoy putting your feet up or eating while watching television, make sure you place your furniture in a way that allows you to do so.
 If you host game-watching parties, make sure people have a spot to put their drinks and plates.
 If you decorated your home according to your zodiac sign, this is how it would look.

 Windows are blocked

 Natural light is important so be sure not to block windows with large pieces when arranging your furniture.
 “Blocking the windows in a room with furniture severely limits the amount of light, which makes a room look small and cramped,” according to The Budget Decorator blog.
-Make your home look more expensive with these 100 cheap decor ideas.
+That’s just one of many tricks interior designers won’t share with you for free.